Merck Manual

 Benefits of care outside the home

-Early exposure to music, books, art, and language stimulates a child's intellectual and creative development.
+Programs with early exposure to music, books, art, and language stimulate a child's intellectual and creative development.

-Opportunities to initiate their own activities help children develop independence.
+Programs that allow children opportunities to initiate their own activities may help children develop independence.

 There are many resources available through local and national organizations that can help parents assess the quality and safety of child care settings.
 The American Academy of Pediatrics supports materials provided at the National Resource Center for Health and Safety in Child Care and Early Education web site, which include checklists about good child care environments.